 - Protect your server from web-based threats, such as SQL injections and cross-site scripting (XSS) attacks.

-- Check for Trojan Horses in WHM > Security Center > Security Advisor.
+- Go to WHM > Security Center > Security Advisor.

 - Set up automatic backups in WHM > Backup > Backup Configuration.

-- Ensure critical data is safe and recoverable in case of an attack or failure.
+Backups ensure you can restore your data quickly in case of an attack or failure.

 Best Practices for Server Security